derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/03/2026 16:59:10 : 3 Database Admins walked into a NoSQL bar.
+17/03/2026 17:02:05 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you mean 911 is only for emergencies?
-I've got a merge conflict.
+How many QAs does it take to change a lightbulb?
+They noticed that the room was dark.
+They don't fix problems, they find them.
 <!-- replace-with-joke ends -->